Notes from Hibernia

-I have had very little time to devote either to this website or to personal correspondence this summer.
+I have had little time to devote either to this website lately.
 All I could manage was posting some pre- written extracts from my upcoming book, Cor Jesu Sacratissimum.
 Happily, that time-situation, at least, seems to be changing – so new material will now be appearing.

 The book has a dedication which runs as follows: